safari bathroom toilet paper

 Absolutely not.

 Your tent includes two beautiful blown-glass sinks for washing up.
 Since we don’t have running municipal water (because, well, we’re in the wild), you’ll be provided with fresh, clean water daily.
-Each morning begins with a cheerful “Jambo jambo!” and a new jug of water for freshening up.
+Each morning begins with a cheerful “Jambo jambo!” and a new vessel of water for freshening up.

 The shower?
 Hot water, prepared just for you.